The Academic Experience

 Stanford's motto, "the wind of freedom blows," a call to unfettered research, service and discovery, was adopted as a guiding principle more than 100 years ago.

 Stanford's pioneering spirit of the American West fuels much of its mission, which is to overcome our time's seemingly intractable challenges through open and fearless inquiry and action.
 Take the time to learn more about how our academic programs and undergraduate research opportunities relate to our mission.

-Stanford offers more than 70 programs of study in three undergraduate schools.
+Stanford offers nearly 70 programs of study in three undergraduate schools.
 Students can pursue joint bachelor/master degree programs and take classes in the graduate schools of education, law, medicine and business.

-Stanford's undergraduate education is distinguished by a unique quarter-system calendar and a virtually unrivaled 4:1 student-to-faculty ratio.
-70% of Stanford classes enroll 19 or fewer students.
+Stanford's undergraduate education is distinguished by a unique quarter-system calendar and a virtually unrivaled 4:1 student-to-faculty ratio with 70 percent of Stanford classes enrolling 19 or fewer students.

 The reach of Stanford's campus extends far beyond Palo Alto—to Monterey Bay (home of the Hopkins Marine Institute), to the Stanford in Washington Program, and to 13 study-abroad programs from Beijing to Berlin.